ZahidMaqbool0/Bootcamp-Daily-Task-Record/README.md

     3. Update one element in the list (e.g., change the value at index 2).
 	4. Remove duplicate values from a list.
 # Day 5
+1. What is State.
-1. Stateful Widget Lifecycle and Stateless Widgets Lifecycle
+Stateful Widget Lifecycle and Stateless Widgets Lifecycle
-2. **Types:**
+2. **Types of State:**
 	- **Stateless Widget** → UI fix hoti hai (no data change)
 	- **Stateful Widget** → UI data change hoti hai (setState use hota hai)